Top 8 River Kayaks for Different Environments & Uses

 It would be best if you additionally got yourself ready for the potential risks and dangers that come along with kayaking in flowing water, including the following:

-The swift and violent currents in the confined river section can force you to lose control of your boat and sink if you're not careful.
+The swift and violent currents in the confined river section can force you to lose control of your kayak and sink if you're not careful.

 Wave trains, often known as a succession of surging waves that do not break, can frequently be encountered in whitewater rapids.